choderalab/ensembler/README.md

 MSMSeeder/ - main code; can be used as a standalone library package

-tests/ - to test everything is working correctly, run nosetests from this top-level directory
+tests/ - to test whether the code is working correctly, run nosetests from this top-level directory

 Basic Usage
 -----------